userid0/cathena/devel/Shinomori/readme.txt

 my personal kingdom

-based on svn1619
+based on svn1770

 incomplete list of modifications compared to the stable branch
 ///////////////////////////////////////////////////////////
-preparing the switch to my other class library and testing some new gimmicks
+preparing the switch to my other class library and testing some new gimmicks start converting function call parameters from pointers to references as far as possible, will reduce the amount of NULL checks dramatically
 ///////////////////////////////////////////////////////////
-the memory leak at the end is not real; memory manager is closed before the last free is called because of I start changing to c++ objects with different allocation/deallocation order
-///////////////////////////////////////////////////////////
-keep on updating with branch but do not copy any "enhancement"
+keep on updating with branch but do not copy any enhancement
 ///////////////////////////////////////////////////////////

 ///////////////////////////////////////////////////////////
 now referencing builds to gcc 3.3.2